Amanda Maxwell

 Brief Life History of Amanda

 When Amanda Maxwell was born on 2 August 1805, in Bourbon, Kentucky, United States, her father, Richard Maxwell, was 28 and her mother, Mary Ann Mccutchin, was 25.
 She married Stephen P. Carrithers on 13 July 1823, in Sullivan, Indiana, United States.
 They were the parents of at least 5 sons and 5 daughters.
-She lived in Marshall, Clark, Illinois, United States in 1850 and Illinois, United States in 1870.
+She lived in Marshall, Illinois, United States in 1850 and Illinois, United States in 1870.
 She died on 15 August 1884, in Richland Township, Marshall, Illinois, United States, at the age of 79, and was buried in Salem Cemetery, Roberts Township, Marshall, Illinois, United States.

 Photos and Memories (0)